Awareness

 Explore the options under the 'Trauma-Informed Modalities' tab and choose the healing approach that resonates most with you.
 Remember, the true foundation of healing lies in regulating your nervous system, addressing core childhood wounds, and learning to live as an embodied, present being.
 More than one modality may support you along the way- healing is a journey, and each story is beautifully unique.

-Curiosity & Compassion (re-parenting yourself)
+Curiosity & Compassion (Re-Parenting)

 Healing starts when you meet yourself with curiosity instead of criticism.
 Become curious about the parts of you that struggle, and listen to how your body speaks through symptoms instead of judging it.
 Ask: Where do the same patterns repeat?
 What needs to shift for true change?
 Self-compassion is key - as you heal, you’ll also grow the capacity to offer empathy to others, even those who once hurt you.